Organic grown Wines - Preservative Free Wine - Bio dynamic grown Wines

 Regarding Allergies or Sensativities to Wine - please be aware, that alcohol will make any type of allergies worse.

 In Australia, Sulphur Dioxide addition is allowed to the maximum level of 250 ppm for dry wines, up to 300 ppm for sweet wines.
 This is equivalent to just one-and-a-half tablespoons per 1,300 bottles of wine.
-By comparison, sulphur dioxide is often used more liberally in preserved fruit such as dried apricots, which are allowed up to 3,000 ppm.

 Few winemakers use more than 120 ppm of sulphur dioxide in white wines, red wines are usually given 50–80 ppm for bottled wine.